 We are corporate and entrepreneurial veterans, investors and institutions and government agencies and students.
 Everyone is welcome to become a Human Workplace member and collaborate in the re-invention of work.
 If you’d like to contact any of our team members, you can reach us here.

-Liz Ryan, CEO
+Liz Ryan, CEO and Founder

 Michael Wilcox, Director of Operations

 Born and raised on the south side of Chicago, Michael is our Operations guy.
 He is a writer and a Buddhist.
 Working blue collar jobs to pay for school, Michael attended Columbia College and the University of Illinois at Chicago, and received his undergraduate degree from Northeastern University.

 Michael loaded trucks as a Teamster and was a customer service rep for a greeting-card company, a stockboy, a meter reader, an assistant manager at a used book store, an elementary school teacher, a writer, a salesman, and a distributor for medicated baked goods.
 He did volunteer work at the American Indian Center in Chicago and the Addiction Recovery Center in Boulder, Colorado.

 When he is not hanging out with his kids, Michael follows baseball with his kids and loves reading.
 Some of his favorite writers are Nelson Algren, Charles Bukowski, John Fante, Mark Twain and the Beat generation writers.

 After a lifelong interest in Eastern religions, he became a Buddhist in 2010.
 He is beginning to understand that when there is nothing to say, the best thing to do is to keep noble silence.

 For Michael, the aim of the Human Workplace is to allow people to be the same person in the parking lot, the office, the factory, or at home watching a movie with the family.
 In his job, Michael makes sure our clients get what they need and are always heard.